-We know how many questions can come up when you are considering study abroad or have committed to a study abroad program.
+School of Nursing students can participate in a Global Experience (study abroad).
+We know how many questions can arise when considering studying abroad or committing to a study abroad program.
 We are here to help answer these questions throughout the entire process.

-Nursing students who take part in overseas learning opportunities can gain a deeper understanding of other cultures, particularly with respect to the clinical setting, which provides new insights about healthcare delivery—both at home and abroad.
+Nursing students who complete learning opportunities in a new environment can gain a deeper understanding of other cultures, particularly for the clinical setting, which provides new insights into healthcare delivery—both at home and abroad.

 Indeed, the American Association of Colleges of Nursing (AACN) reminds us that "the environments in which professional nurses practice have become more diverse and more global in nature," and study abroad can prepare nursing students to meet the challenges of future practice in these environments (AACN, 2008, p.
 5).

-Pitt Nursing students can use study abroad credits toward not only their program requirements, minor requirements, and language acquisition, but also learning certificates such as the Global Health Certificate and the National Preparedness and Homeland Security Certificate.
+Pitt Nursing students can use study abroad credits toward not only their program requirements, minor requirements, and certificates such as the Global Health Certificate and the National Preparedness and Homeland Security Certificate.

 American Association of Colleges of Nursing (AACN).
 (2008).
 The essentials of baccalaureate education for professional nursing practice.
 Washington, D.C.: AACN.
 Retrieved from http://www.aacnnursing.org/portals/42/publications/baccessentials08.pdf.